 Teenage Cancer Trust has policies in place which inform the organisation, and individuals within it, how to respond in situations where abuse is suspected and how to work together to promote the welfare of children and vulnerable adults.

-Our staff and volunteers are aware through regular training, supervision and informal support of their own duty, and the duty of other statutory and voluntary agencies, to safeguard children and promote effective inter-agency working.
-This is informed by the National guidance, Working Together to Safeguard Children, 2015, in accordance with the Children Act, 2004 and the Children Act, 1989 and Safeguarding Vulnerable Groups Act, 2006.
+Our staff and volunteers are aware through mandatory training, regular supervision and informal support of their own duty, and the duty of other statutory and voluntary agencies, to safeguarding children and young adults and promote effective inter-agency working.
+We are informed by Government guidance for each nation, such as Working Together to Safeguard Children 2018 and National Guidance for Child Protection (Scotland) 2014.
+We work in accordance with the Children Act 1989 & 2004, Children (Scotland) Act 1995, Safeguarding Vulnerable Groups Act 2006 and the Care Act 2014 along with other relevant legislation.

-Teenage Cancer Trust will continue to work to national and local safeguarding policy including Local Safeguarding Children Board procedures and protocols, and will keep up to date with future changes in safeguarding policy.
+Teenage Cancer Trust will continue to work to national and local safeguarding policy and procedures in conjunction with other statutory and voluntary agencies and are committed to keeping up-to-date with changes in safeguarding policy.